AmanWorku/World-Gallery/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Style the entire page to have the look and feel of a real space travel web page.
+- [ ] Style the entire page to have the look and feel of a world gallery page.
-- [ ] Create a new page that will make the user able to choose different kinds of suits from list of imagees.
+- [ ] Add a design for the desktop version too.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>